nap32/ohm/README.md

 - Designed as a passive proxy - processing records spawned as a seperate thread/task and traffic returned to the user without synchronous blocking.
 - Designed in a memory-safe way.
 - Ohm is fast.

+### Design Decisions

+##### Decompression of response bodies happens by default.
+While the intention was to store traffic as-is to keep it usage flexible, in usage it became clear that storing encoded bodies to the datastore prevented effective queries relating to response body contents. \

+##### Application-level mechanism for filtering.
+The original intention was to leverage datastore event triggers to filter traffic.
+The hope was to avoid defining an interface whose syntax needed memorized.
+There are a couple of issues with this approach -
+1. Not every datastore has event triggers or is capable of filtering traffic on write.
+2. A multi-user datastore would leak issuer traffic and session tokens.

+To compromise, Ohm sets up a minimal filtering chain interface that can be extended in configuration or source.
+This enables the ability to configure behavior of the filters without recompiling from source.
+Where more advanced filtering behavior is needed, you can write another function or use downstream mechanisms like event triggers.

 # Setup